A Small Family Business: World Premiere Reviews

 The Worms In The Cabinet (by Paul Kemp)

-A Small Family Business is itself a masterly piece of theatrical carpentry.
+The small family business referred to in the title of Alan Ayckbourn's new play manufactures furniture.
+There's a nice aptness about this for A Small Family Business is itself a masterly piece of theatrical carpentry.
 Cunningly, its design dovetails the framework of farce with the pattern of the cautionary tale: events escalate hilariously, deviation from decency leads down the slippery slope to retribution.

 Alan Tagg's decor for the drama is another triumph of economic expertise.
 A split-level house, it serves - through changes in lighting and sound-effects - to represent the various homes of different members of the family, all of them identically furnished from the firm's stock.